El Cid Castle: Later years

 Dr. Hall died in 2001, at age 80, of heart failure.
 The building later served as a furniture store, an educational facility, church and a sports club.
 The structure, which was empty for sometime, was purchased by the State of Arizona for a new Department of Economic Security office complex.
 It was remodeled and no longer looks like a castle.
 In January 2015, the Arizona Department of Economic Security opened the doors of its new facility.

-Historic “El Cid Castle”

-The historic "El Cid Castle" was a bowling alley which resembled a Moorish Castle.
-It was built by the late Dr. Kenneth Hall, a physician who served the Community of Sunnyslope in Phoenix.
-Construction on the structure began in 1963 and was completed in 1980.
-It is located at the Northwest corner of 19th Ave and West Cholla Drive which technically is on the opposite side Sunnyslope's western boundary.